Denver Homes Online

 • The home was financed with an interest-only loan, and homeowner is now unable to refinance.

-• The home was purchased at the top of the real estate cycle, and a substantial drop in market value has occurred.
+• The home was purchased at the top of the real estate cycle, and a substantial drop in value has occurred.

 short sale on credit